LSSTDESC/rail/docs/source/rail_stages/creation.rst

 .. creating and modeling samples of photometric catalogs of galaxies and modifying them to add noise and biases

 Creation is a type of RAIL stage which creates and models samples of photometric catalogs of galaxies, and modifies them to add noise and biases.
+Creation stages use creators to generate data, and degraders to add noise.

 .. flowchart